ogscriptkiddie/SOC-Simulator/README.md

 ## Repository Structure
 📂 SOC-Simulator-Phishing/
-│── 📁 screenshots/ → Contains images of dashboards, alerts, and case reports.
+- │── 📁 screenshots/ → Contains images of dashboards, alerts, and case reports.
-│── 📁 logs/ → Sample security logs related to phishing incidents.
+- │── 📁 logs/ → Sample security logs related to phishing incidents.
-│── 📁 reports/ → Includes this presentation as a copy to review │── 📜 README.md → Project overview, objectives, and how to navigate the repository.
+- │── 📁 reports/ → Includes this presentation as a copy to review
+- │── 📜 README.md → Project overview, objectives, and how to navigate the repository.

 ## How to Use
 1. Review the **screenshots/** for a visual step-by-step breakdown.
+2. Review the Splunk Dashboard logs in **logs/**
-2. Read detailed case reports in **reports/**
+3. Read detailed case reports in **reports/**